10 Best Datadog Alternatives to Consider in 2025

 Conclusion

-In this article, we've covered the best Datadog alternatives, the features they offer, and how they can help compensate for Splunk's weaknesses.
+In this article, we've covered the best Datadog alternatives, the features they offer, and how they can help compensate for Datadog's weaknesses.
 The best solution for you will depend on your requirements and the specific problems you wish to solve.
 We believe Better Stack ticks most boxes with a user-friendly interface, a powerful range of features, and flexible pricing plans.
-You can either Better Uptime or Logtail for 14 days free.
+You can try Better Stack with its generous free tier and 60-day money-back guarantee.

 Other useful resources to explore: